Maxouille64/showdown/README.md

 WEBSOCKET_URI: (string, default is the official PokemonShowdown websocket address: "sim.smogon.com:8000") The address to use to connect to the Pokemon Showdown websocket
 PS_USERNAME: (string, required) Pokemon Showdown username
 PS_PASSWORD: (string) Pokemon Showdown password
 BOT_MODE: (string, required) The mode the the bot will operate in.
-Options are "CHALLENGE_USER", "SEARCH_LADDER", or "ACCEPT_CHALLENGE"
+Options are "CHALLENGE_USER", "SEARCH_LADDER", "ACCEPT_CHALLENGE" or "TOUR_JOIN"
 USER_TO_CHALLENGE: (string, required if BOT_MODE is "CHALLENGE_USER") The user to challenge
 POKEMON_MODE: (string, required) The type of game this bot will play games in
 TEAM_NAME: (string, required if POKEMON_MODE is one where a team is required) The name of the file that contains the team you want to use.
 More on this below in the Specifying Teams section.
 RUN_COUNT: (integer, required) The amount of games this bot will play before quitting
+ROOM: la room a /join
+AVATAR: avatar du robot
 ```

 Here is a minimal `.env` file.
 This configuration will log in and search for a gen8randombattle: